tc39/proposal-type-annotations/README.md

   comment-based dialect of TypeScript.
 It would also allow many future TypeScript developers to avoid the need for a build step, as their JavaScript peers are increasingly able to do.

-<sup>1</sup> With a small number of exceptions which this proposal explores below.
+<sup>1</sup> With a small number of exceptions, see the ["out of scope"](#out-of-scope-features-which-generate-code) section for more information.

 ## Status

-by Gil Tayar and Daniel Ehrenberg
+by Gil Tayar and a number of contributors, see [history](https://github.com/giltayar/types-as-comments-proposal/commits/master).

 Stage 0

-Not yet presented to TC39, but actively being developed in collaboration with committee members.
+Not yet presented to TC39.
+TS team are currently working on a grammar spec that may affect this proposal, so we are waiting for that before developing this proposal much further.

 ## Synopsis